AnantHariharan1996/Calculate_Excitation_Ratios/README.md

 # Calculate_Excitation_Ratios
 README:

-This folder contains several scripts that are designed to make calculating excitation ratios a trivial task.
+This folder contains scripts that are designed to help calculate surface wave excitation and excitation ratio.
 The main script that you run is Calc_Excitation_Ratios_Main.
 You can do this right now, using the preconfigured settings, if you want to get a sense for what these codes can do.
-[Note that all calculations assume the oceanic Earth model ATL2a (James et al., 2014)]

 To tailor the code for your application, read below: